Susan Fleming

-Susan Fleming (February 19, 1908 – December 22, 2002) was an American actress and the wife of comic actor Harpo Marx and sister in law to Groucho, Chico, Zeppo and Gummo.
+Susan Alva Fleming (February 19, 1908 – December 22, 2002) was an American actress and the wife of comic actor Harpo Marx and sister in law to Groucho, Chico, Zeppo and Gummo.
 Fleming was known as the "Girl with the Million Dollar Legs" for a role she played in the W. C. Fields film Million Dollar Legs (1932).
 Her big stage break, which led to her Hollywood career, was as a Ziegfeld girl, performing in Rio Rita.

 Career

 Fleming was from New York City and went to school in Forest Hills, Queens.
 After starring in the Ziegfeld Follies productions on Broadway, she started appearing in movies with The Ace of Cads, in which she appeared under the name Suzanne Fleming.
 One of her earliest film roles was a starring role in The Range Feud as Judy Walton, the love interest of John Wayne.
 Fleming combined her dancing and cinematic interests in the 1932 movie Million Dollar Legs, in which she played the daughter of W. C. Fields's character.
 As part of a publicity stunt for the film, her legs were insured for the eponymous million dollars.

 Fleming was unhappy with Hollywood, stating in a 1995 interview that she found "nothing more boring than working on a movie...
 I hated it!".